UpadhyayUtkarsh/recipes/README.md

     > Access APIs at - http://127.0.0.1:5000

-#### To run in docker
+#### To run in docker locally

-* Build the docker image and tag it.
+* Build the docker images and run cotainers locally.
-     >  docker build -t recipes-image .
+     >  docker compose up.
-* You might face TLS issues while running locally.
-If that happens you can trust python host however its a bad practice to do it.
-* To run the container locally and map it to your working directory use below command -
-    >  docker run -d -p 5000:5000 -w /app -v "$(pwd):/app" recipes-image

 #### Database

-* Models folder contains the recipe table.
+* Models folder contains the schema for recipe table.
-* Data.db is automatically created under instance directory in your root program when you run the program.
+* If Database_Url is not provided in env file application works with SQLite and data.db will be created under instance directory in your root folder when you run the program.
+* If postgres Database_Url is provided in env file application works with postgres.

 ## Salient points
 * Schema for all endpoints are written in Scheams.py file.